Greek Orthodox Church Sells Land In Israel, Worrying Both Israelis And Palestinians

 Secretive real estate deals in the Holy Land are putting one of Jerusalem's most powerful and ancient churches in the spotlight.

-The Greek Orthodox Church calls itself the second largest landowner in Israel, after the Israeli government.
+The Greek Orthodox Church calls itself the second-largest landowner in Israel, after the Israeli government.
 It says it owns some 30 percent of Jerusalem's walled Old City, the city's historic core, and controls the largest stake of any Christian denomination in the Church of the Holy Sepulcher, home to the traditional tomb of Jesus.
 It also owns lands throughout Jerusalem, Israel and the West Bank.

 But in recent years, church leaders have quietly sold off several properties to anonymous investors fronted by companies registered in far-flung tax havens.
-Israeli and Jewish businessmen were later named as some of the buyers.
+Israeli and Jewish businessmen were later identified as some of the buyers.

-These deals have only recently become public, raising panic among Israelis whose apartments are built on church land, and leading to small but growing public protests by some Palestinian church members.
+These deals have only recently become public, raising panic among Israelis whose apartments are built on church land and leading to small but growing public protests by some Palestinian church members.

 The church leadership is dominated by Greek nationals, but the church's local following is largely Palestinian.
 Some Palestinians are worried about possible implications for their quest for independence.

 "We are concerned because these are the properties of the church.
 And these properties are diminishing year after year," said Hanna Amireh, a Palestinian official in charge of church affairs.
 "This is part of our land, in a way or another.
-We don't want this land to be sold ...to our enemy."
+We don't want this land to be sold ... to our enemy."

-The question of land ownership strikes at the core of the Israeli-Palestinian tug-of-war over Jerusalem.
-Israel captured East Jerusalem, whose holy sites include the Church of the Holy Sepulcher, al-Aqsa Mosque and Western Wall, in 1967.
+The question of landownership strikes at the core of the Israeli-Palestinian tug of war over Jerusalem.
+Israel captured East Jerusalem, whose holy sites include the Church of the Holy Sepulcher, Al-Aqsa Mosque and Western Wall, in 1967.
 But the Palestinians demand that part of the city as the capital of a future independent state.

 The land dispute saga began a decade ago at Jaffa Gate, the most prominent entrance to the Old City of Jerusalem, where throngs of pilgrims pass on their way to the city's most revered religious sites.
-Just inside the gate are two hotels run by Palestinian families, but owned by the Greek Orthodox Church.
+Just inside the gate are two hotels run by Palestinian families but owned by the Greek Orthodox Church.

-In 2005, an Israeli newspaper reported on a secret deal struck the year before by the Greek Orthodox Patriarchate – the church leadership – to sell the hotels to Ateret Cohanim, a Jewish settler group which aims to buy up Palestinian-owned properties in strategic locations in Jerusalem to increase Jewish control in the contested city.
+In 2005, an Israeli newspaper reported on a secret deal struck the year before by the Greek Orthodox Patriarchate — the church leadership — to sell the hotels to Ateret Cohanim, a Jewish settler group that aims to buy up Palestinian-owned properties in strategic locations in Jerusalem to increase Jewish control in the contested city.

 The church's sale caused an uproar among Palestinians in the Greek Orthodox community.
-Greek Orthodox Patriarch Irenaios I was accused of conspiring to sell the property.
+Then-Greek Orthodox Patriarch Irenaios I was accused of conspiring to sell the property.
 Rumors swirled about the patriarch's relationship with the young man who conducted the secret property deals with the patriarch's power of attorney.

 The scandal led to Irenaios' ouster – sparking yet another drama.